Partner Agency Spotlight

 Yolo Food Bank partners with over 60 local non-profit agencies to provide food to Yolo County residents in need.
-Our partner agencies include food pantries, soup kitchens, group homes, transitional housing facilities, after-school programs, and family resource centers.
+Partner agencies include food pantries, soup kitchens, group homes, transitional housing facilities, afterschool programs, and family resource centers.
 All of our partners play an important role in hunger relief.
-Collectively, our partners serve over 9,000 clients a month and nearly one million pounds of food each year.
-Each quarter, the Food Bank highlights one partner agency to raise awareness about their services and the benefits they provide our community.
-This quarter, we are shining the spotlight on the Woodland Volunteer Food Closet.
+Collectively, our partners serve over 10,000 clients a month and distribute over one million pounds of food each year.

 One of our partners is Pregnancy Support Group of Yolo County (PSG), which is located in Woodland.
 Pregnancy Support Group of Yolo County was established in 1983 by a small group of businesspersons, pastors, and women from all over the community.
 The mission of PSG is to assist women to carry their babies to term by providing emotional and practical assistance through the provision of the community-as-large so that women may face the future with hope and plan constructively for themselves and their babies.

 PSG provides pregnancy tests, education on pregnancy and fetal development, non-diagnostic ultrasounds, love matters education, and assistance in obtaining medical care and housing for pregnant women.
 PSG also provides maternity and baby supplies, post-abortion counseling and help with obtaining adoption information and facilitation, and has begun growing a men’s program with the intention of establishing a family unit.
 PSG provides these services through the gracious donations of maternity and baby supplies and financial donations that allow them to purchase the items they do not have.

 Rebekah, a former client, volunteer, and employee tells her story of how the Pregnancy Support Group helped her,